 2. Sales and Distribution Channels We seek out distributors that have business experience and capabilities to support our growth plans in our targeted markets.
 A significant portion of our revenue is derived from sales to distributors that resell our products to end users.
-We have a total of 65 distributors, OEMs and national accounts.
+We have a total of 66 distributors, OEMs and national accounts.
 In the United States and Canada, we currently have 10 distributors, OEMs and national accounts.
-Outside of the United States and Canada, we currently have 55 distributors, OEMs and national accounts.
+Outside of the

+United States and Canada, we currently have 56 distributors, OEMs and national accounts.
 We continue to refine our distribution channels to address our specific targeted markets.

-Effective January 1, 2018, we launched our Distributor Support System ("DSS program") to provide additional support for distributor business development activities, customer lead generation, brand awareness and tailored marketing services for each of our major geography and market vertical.
+Our Distributor Support System ("DSS program") provides additional support for distributor business development activities, customer lead generation, brand awareness and tailored marketing services for each of our major geography and market vertical.
 This program is funded by our distributors and was developed to provide improved worldwide distributor training, sales efficiency, website development, company branding and provide funding for increased strategic marketing activities.
-See Note 13 - Revenue Recognition for additional discussion of revenue recognition for this program.
+See Note 12 - Revenue Recognition for additional discussion of revenue recognition for this program.